beringresearch/lab/README.md

 ## Concepts

 Lab employs three concepts: __reproducible environment__, __logging__, and __model persistence__.
-A typical machine learning workflow can be truned into a Lab Experiment by adding a single decorator.
+A typical machine learning workflow can be turned into a Lab Experiment by adding a single decorator.

 ## Creating a new Lab Project